Published 2026-04-15

 Yes, and the HMDA data gives you a factual basis to do it.
 If your Loan Estimate shows origination charges above the median, request a rate sheet comparison or get a competing quote.
 Rocket's loan officers have pricing flexibility, especially if you have strong credit or are willing to reference a competing offer.

-Upload your Closing Disclosure now and get instant, personalized results — including which of your specific fees are negotiable.
+Upload your Loan Estimate now and get instant analysis — including which fees are above market and how to push back.

 Most homebuyers don't realize that origination fees, processing fees, title insurance, and other closing costs can be negotiated down or removed entirely.
 Here are the 7 fees worth challenging.